AideenM12/MotherFolklore-MS3/TESTING.md

  </div>
  </div>
  ```
-In order to trouble shoot the issue the following code was used to try and rectify the problem:
+In order to troubleshoot the issue the following code was used to try and rectify the problem:
 ```
 <div class="parallax-container">
 		<div class="parallax"><img src="{{ url_for('static', filename='images/banshee3.jpg') }}"></div>